 It’s quite easy to try this out by yourself as does not require any special configuration.
 Please refer to the installation page for the instructions.

 A new release of UV4L is out with a new “tiny” feature.
 You can now capture and record the audio/video live stream from the remote peer (e.g. a Raspberry Pi) into a standard webm container, that you can play back later or save to disk.
-All this can be done from within the web page in your browser.
+All this can be done from within your browser at the usual /stream/webrtc web page (there’s a start/stop recording button right below the video box).
 As usual, this does not require any additional plug-in.
 With regard to the Raspberry Pi this means that you can easily record Full HD audio/videos at 30fps.

 As promised, the announced RESTful API over HTTP and HTTPS is now ready!
 What does it mean?
 As a developer, it allows you to easily write your custom application in your preferred language and make use of a great part of the UV4L functionalities from within the application itself.
 At the moment, for example, the API makes it possible to change all the Streaming Server settings on-the-fly and fully drive a Janus client session in fine-grained detail.

 From the user’s perspective support for Janus is not something new in UV4L (here is an old introduction), but as a developer you gain access to many more interesting features, such as dynamic audio/video recording, max. bitrate selection, audio and video codec selection between vp8, vp9, and hardware-encoded h264 in high resolution, mute/unmute, etc…not counting that you can create or destroy or list existing rooms on a server, list the participants of a room, and so on…